 The United States is at least the third nation that's now home to more than 2 million solar installations.
 Australia hit the milestone in late 2018, and Wood Mackenzie notes that Japan topped 2 million back in September 2014.

 The news comes via the preliminary data release of the Q2 U.S. Solar Market Insight Report.
-Wood Mackenzie Power & Renewables solar clients can access the data here.
+Wood Mackenzie Power & Renewables solar customers can access the data here.

 Want to learn more about accessing ongoing solar research and data?
 Email firstname.lastname@example.org for a demo and pricing information.